 The MCC is excited to be hosting a series of online artist talks via Youtube live!
 These talks are part of the MCC’s 2022 Year of Eco Craft, relating to climate change and environmental sustainability through the lens of contemporary craft practice.
-Taking place over the next few months, you can find a preview of some of the speakers below.
-Stay tuned for more details!

 All talks will be streamed live and saved on on our Youtube channel, which can be found here.